chi-initiative/kora-documentation/docs/contributing.md

     <img style="display:block;margin:auto;max-width:100%" src="../contributing-img/contributing_5_annotated.png" title="">

 8. Clicking on this button will again change the view on the page, putting the short summary you wrote before into the pull request title box, and the longer description from before into the pull request description.
-If you wish to change either of these (such as to fix typos, like the ones in the example screenshots presented here), feel free to do so.
+If you wish to change either of these (such as to fix typos, like the one in the example screenshots presented here), feel free to do so.

     Click on the new, green "Create pull request" button that appears below these boxes to finalize the pull request.